tsitu/mht-testbed/README.md

 ### :construction_worker: Build

-Some files (e.g. wisdom values & populations) are generated by Travis CI when the master branch is pushed.
+Certain files (like wisdom values and populations) are generated by Travis CI when the master branch is pushed.

 To build these files locally, run `npm install` then `npm run build`.